Seyi-Toluhi/Lingo-voyage-backend/README.md

 # Tech Stack
 - **Frontend:** HTML, CSS, JavaScript, Node and Express for a dynamic and responsive user interface.
-- **Backend:** Python, Flask for robust server-side logic and API endpoints.
-Database: PostgreSQL for flexible and scalable data storage.
+- **Backend:** Python and Flask for robust server-side logic and API endpoints.
+- **Database:** PostgreSQL for flexible and scalable data storage.

 # Author
 Seyi Toluhi - https://github.com/Seyi-Toluhi